valkey-io/valkey-doc/docs/management/scaling.md

 However there is a special scenario where you want replicas to move from one master to another one automatically, without the help of the system administrator.
-The automatic reconfiguration of replicas is called *replicas migration* and is able to improve the reliability of a Redis Cluster.
+The automatic reconfiguration of replicas is called *replicas migration* and is able to improve the reliability of a Valkey Cluster.

 {{% alert title="Note" color="info" %}}
-You can read the details of replicas migration in the [Redis Cluster Specification](/topics/cluster-spec), here we'll only provide some information about the general idea and what you should do in order to benefit from it.
+You can read the details of replicas migration in the [Valkey Cluster Specification](/topics/cluster-spec), here we'll only provide some information about the general idea and what you should do in order to benefit from it.
 {{% /alert %}}

-The reason why you may want to let your cluster replicas to move from one master to another under certain condition, is that usually the Redis Cluster is as resistant to failures as the number of replicas attached to a given master.
+The reason why you may want to let your cluster replicas to move from one master to another under certain condition, is that usually the Valkey Cluster is as resistant to failures as the number of replicas attached to a given master.

 For example a cluster where every master has a single replica can't continue